rancher/docs/content/rke/latest/en/config-options/add-ons/dns/_index.md

 NodeLocal DNS is an additional component that can be deployed on each node to improve DNS performance.
 It is not a replacement for the `provider` parameter, you will still need to have one of the available DNS providers configured.
 See [Using NodeLocal DNSCache in Kubernetes clusters](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) for more information on how NodeLocal DNS works.

+Enable NodeLocal DNS by configuring an IP address.

 ## Configuring NodeLocal DNS

 The `ip_address` parameter is used to configure what link-local IP address will be configured one each host to listen on, make sure this IP address is not already configured on the host.